telefonicaid/iotagent-node-lib/README.md

         password: 'iotagent'
 	}
 ```
-* deviceRegistry: type of Device Registry to create.
+* **deviceRegistry**: type of Device Registry to create.
 Currently, two values are supported: `memory` and `mongodb`.
 If the former is configured, a transient memory-based device registry will be used to register all the devices.
 This registry will be emptied whenever the process is restarted.
 If the latter is selected, a MongoDB database will be used to store all the device information, so it will be persistent from one execution to the other (take into account that, in the case of the MongoDB registry, multiple fields has to be completed).
 E.g.:
 ```
 	{
             type: 'mongodb',